jenkinsci/defensics-plugin/README.md

 ## Release notes

+### Version 1.1.0
+- Change plugin to use new server API so this version requires Defensics 2020.12 or newer
+- Fix report download issue when using remote Jenkins nodes

 ### Version 1.0.3
 - Fix abort handling for pipeline jobs
 - Fix internal links within User Guide